rednaw/verjaardag/README.md

 # create a new project in the current directory
 npx sv create

-# create a new project in compleanno
+# create a new project in verjaardag
-npx sv create compleanno
+npx sv create verjaardag
 ```

 ## Developing